40+ FREE Embroidery Machine Fonts to Download Now

 No wonder I started looking for free Brother embroidery fonts for my machine, right?

-Furthermore, there are limitations to how big and small you can make the built-in fonts on your embroidery machine.
+Furthermore, there are limitations to how big and small you can make the built-in fonts on your embroidery sewing machine.
 (This is yet another reason to have a variety of fonts.)

 For instance, I needed extra-small letters for embroidering sleeve cuffs, and my machine would not shrink its fonts that much.
 Ultimately, I ended up finding a font digitized to be used for small lettering in my embroidery software.